IngeniozIT/php-skeleton/README.md

 ## Scripts

-The project comes with a few useful scripts to help you manage docker and run the various quality scripts.
+The project comes with a few useful scripts to help you manage docker and run the various quality tools.

 You can list them by running

 ```bash
 make help
 ```

+### Important scripts

+- `composer testdox`: run the tests
+- `composer fulltest`: run all the quality tools
+- `composer doc`: generate the documentation from the tests (including mutation testing and code coverage), and puts it inside the `doc` folder

+And if you are using docker:
+- `make start/stop/restart`: start/stop/restart the Docker container
+- `make cli`: open a terminal inside the Docker container (run `exit` to close it)
+- `make exec {command}`: execute a command inside the Docker container

+## Environments

+This project supports multiple environments.

+Two environments are available from the start:
+- `cli-dev`: a cli project
+- `web-dev`: a web project

+You can switch between environments by changing the `ENVIRONMENT` variable inside the `infra/.env` file.

+You can create new environments by creating a new folder inside the `infra/` folder, with a `docker-compose.yml` file inside it.

 ## Customize your app